 You’ve probably seen the simple blue jar on your grandma or mom’s vanity or tucked away on the bottom shelf at a drugstore.
 It looks bland, feels bland, has a bland ingredient list, but its impact on my skin is anything but.
-Spoiler alert, it’s fantastic.
+Spoiler alert, the Nivea Creme is fantastic.

 What is it

-A creamy rich moisturizer that really locks in hydration and smoothes and softens the skin.
+A creamy rich moisturizer that really locks in hydration and smooths and softens the skin.
 The formula dates back to 1911 (it has changed since then, though not by much) and was the first stable oil-and-Water based on cream on the market!

 A plain blue tub or jar or tin, depending on what size you get.
 The packaging is iconic, but also a bit of a snooze-fest.

 Contain artificial fragrance and it smells exactly what you’d expect a 100+ year-old (the recipe, not the cream itself) cream to smell like.
 A very classic floral scent, you know, the kind of scent you’d get a whiff of if you hugged your grandma.
 It’s on the stronger side, though not overly offensive imo.
 If you’re sensitive to scents you may find it a bit much.

 Thick, like butter thick.
 You need to warm it up before applying it on your face, which you can do by rubbing it between your fingers/palms first.

 Depending on how much you use, this can leave a dewy finish.
 Otherwise it doesn’t pill, doesn’t leave a white cast, and plays well under makeup.